jenniferG328/TaxEstimation/README.md

 # TaxEstimation
-This is a tax estimation webpage for students
+This is a tax estimation webpage for students to quote their tax return amount.

 ### Required Information